Eric Reid: Protest activities and collusion grievance against the NFL

 U.S. national anthem protests intended to highlight social awareness and racial injustice towards black people.
 Reid's lawyers also represent Kaepernick in a similar grievance case against the NFL.
 Trump, who publicly condemned the kneeling protests and urged that the protesting players be fired, had private conversations with NFL owners about the player protests during the time period.
 Team owners have said they are concerned about being in conflict with Trump in regards to the anthem protests.
 During a job interview with Cincinnati Bengals owner Mike Brown, Reid reportedly refused to say whether he would obey a rule against kneeling during the anthem.
 In Reid's introductory press conference with the Panthers on September 27, 2018, he wore a shirt that supported Kaepernick and stated that his collusion lawsuit would still proceed unimpeded.

 David Tepper, the new owner of the Panthers, was not named in the lawsuit since he was not yet a team owner when it was filed.
 Tepper also had been quite outspoken with his remarks about President Trump in the recent past and was more open to players expressing themselves and protesting than the rest of the team owners.
 Nonetheless, the Panthers organization said the Reid signing was football-oriented only.

 When asked by reporters during the press conference about plans to protest now that he had signed with a new team, Reid did not answer the questions and cited the fact that the information pertained to his grievance.
 Reid did not directly say that he would no longer kneel prior to games but stated that he was "considering other ways" of protesting.
 In his season debut on October 7, 2018, at home in Charlotte against the Giants, he took a knee prior to the game.

 By the Panthers' Week 15 loss to the New Orleans Saints, Reid claimed he had been drug-tested seven times during the 2018 season, even though he had played in only 11 games; accounting for a mandatory test, the probability of such an instance happening randomly is approximately 0.17%.
 Reid saw this as evidence of being targeted by the league and planned on including these seven drug tests as part of his case file in the proceedings of his collusion grievance against the league.
 A joint investigation by the NFL and National Football League Players Association concluded that Reid's claims about the number of times he was drug-tested were inaccurate.

 Personal life

 His brother, Justin, is a safety in the NFL.

-Since Reid decided to protest with Colin Kaepernick in the 2016 NFL season, the two have been collaborating to address social justice issues and help communities and people in need.
-During his introductory press conference with the Panthers on September 27, 2018, Reid said that the Players Coalition, which is seemingly devoted to addressing several issues he is focusing on, is an "NFL-funded subversion group" and that he and Kaepernick would continue going their separate ways from the coalition.